NoumenaDigital/npl-cli/docs/runtime/tools/build-tools/cli.md

 ## Service Accounts

 The NPL CLI supports the use of service accounts for authentication and authorization when interacting with NOUMENA Cloud.
-Service accounts are special accounts that belong to your application or a virtual machine (VM), instead of to an individual end user.
+Service accounts are special accounts that belong to your application, instead of to an individual end user.
 They are used for machine-to-machine communication.

-To create a secret key for a service account, log in to your NOUMENA Cloud account, navigate to the "Settings" page of _your tenant_.
+To create a secret key for a service account, log in to your NOUMENA Cloud account and navigate to the "Settings" page of your tenant.
 You will find the "Service Accounts" section where you can generate a secret key.
 Note that this option is only available to the tenant's owner(s).

-The NPL CLI will check if the `NPL_SERVICE_ACCOUNT_CLIENT_SECRET` environment variable is set.
-If it is, the CLI will use it for the deployment, otherwise it will fall back to the user authentication and prompt for login.
+The NPL CLI checks if the `NPL_SERVICE_ACCOUNT_CLIENT_SECRET` environment variable is set.
+If it is, the CLI uses it for the deployment, otherwise it will fall back to the user authentication and prompt for login.